broccoli0616/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to delete a homework for a student using their NUSNET ID.
-2. Homework Tracker locates the student homework record.
+2. SoCTAssist locates the student homework record.
-3. Homework Tracker verifies the homework ID.
+3. SoCTAssist verifies the homework ID.
-4. Homework Tracker removes the corresponding homework record from the student’s tracker.
+4. SoCTAssist removes the corresponding homework record from the student’s tracker.
-5. Homework Tracker shows a confirmation message.
+5. SoCTAssist shows a confirmation message.

    Use case ends.